The Vanguard Study: Testing a New Way to Screen For Cancer

 Multi-cancer detection (MCD) tests in this study are designed to detect biological substances released into the bloodstream by cancers cells.
 Each MCD test screens for several kinds of cancers.
 No MCD tests screen for every type of cancer.
-For this study, the cancers being screened for are listed in the consent form that you can review with the study team.
+The MCD tests in this study will screen for the following cancers: Bladder, breast, colorectal, esophageal, stomach, liver, lung, ovarian, pancreatic, and prostate.

 It is important to know that as cancer screening tests, MCDs are not perfect.
 This means sometimes a test will come back abnormal (or positive) when in fact there is not cancer.
 In other cases, the MCD test will read negative when cancer is present.
 When a test comes back abnormal (or positive), further testing will be needed to find out if cancer is present.

-This study is the first part of a larger plan to evaluate how well MCD tests work across different communities in the United States.
-To be successful as a screening test, people must be able to have easy access to the test over time, get their results in a timely fashion, and for those with a positive result, get follow-up tests to determine if they have cancer.
-Because communities are different, our goal is to learn more about MCD tests and to find out if they can help people from all places and backgrounds find cancer early when it may be easier to treat.
+This study is the first part of a larger plan to evaluate how well MCD tests work for adults eligible for cancer screening across the United States.
+To be successful as a screening test, people must be able to access the test, get results in a timely fashion, and receive appropriate follow-up tests when there is an abnormal result.
+Our goal is to learn more about MCD tests and find out if they can help people find cancer early when it may be easier to treat.

 - Ages 45-75 years old.